CBIIT/ccdi-federation-api-deployments/terraform/README.md

 53. Recreated variables for the required secrets manager secrets, and removed the unused ones.
 54. Removed service variable as it's not required for the system stack as of now (may be needed later).

-## ECS Review:
-1. Updated module to use v1.16 (latest as of 4/1/24)
-2. Alphabetized the module arguments for readability.
-3. Updated the ecs_subnet_ids to use the data source for appropriate subnets.
-4. Removed the add_opensearch_permission argument as the module defaults the value to false and opensearch is not needed for the system stack.
-5. Updated the VPC ID argument to use the data source for the appropriate VPC.
-6. Removed add_cloudwatch_stream because the variable is not used in the module, though the module has the variable set with a default.
-7. Removed the target_account_cloudone argument as the module defaults the value to true.

-## Secrets Review:
-1. Moved resources from module to resources specified in secrets-manager.tf file because module is outdated and doesn't fit project use cases.
-2. Removed the deepmerge module as it is not used in the system stack.
-3. Sourcing secrets from a json-encoded local that combines secrets from variables that are populated by tfvars files.

-## ALB Reiview:
-1. Updated module to use v1.16 (latest as of 4/1/24)
-2. Alphabetized the module arguments for readability.
-3. Removed the alb_type argument as the module defaults to "application", which is what we want.
-4. Updated the ALB subnets to use the data sources, accounting for the fact that the dev tier does not have a set of public subnets.
-5. Updated the alb_internal argument to conditionally set the value based on tier.
-6. Updated the VPC ID argument to use the data source for the appropriate VPC.
-7. Updated the alb_certificate_arn argument to use the ACM data source for the appropriate certificate.

 ## Data Source Review:
 1. created a vpc data source that depends on the terraform.workspace value, deleted the vpc_id variable, and modified resources previously using the vpc_id variable to use the vpc data source.
 2. Created data sources for subnets that depends on the terraform.workspace value.